TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 Cockpithood extending over the Wing

-FLAPS and SPOILERONS.
+FLAPS & SPOILERONS.

 B-17 Split Flaps: